golangast/switchterm/README.md

 ## Reference Commands
 * "enter" is to select
-* "e" is to select many
+* "c" is to select many
 * "r" is to remove
 * "x" is to execute
 * "q" is to quit